khaapamaki/ColorSchemeManipulator/readme.md

 ## Color Scheme Manipulator 0.4

 This is a tiny command line tool for adjusting colors in color schemes.
-Works currently with JetBrains IDEA (.icls), Visual Studio (.vstheme) and VS Code color scheme files.
+Works currently with JetBrains IDEA (.icls), Visual Studio (.vstheme) and VS Code color scheme files (.json).

 This can also filter png/jpg-files for quick testing.